-Hire a canal boat from Bath, Bradford on Avon, Hilperton or Devizes and cruise the popular Kennet and Avon Canal to Bath City, a UNESCO World Heritage Site on the Southern England Canals.
+Hire a canal boat from Bath, Bradford on Avon, Hilperton or Bathampton or Devizes and cruise the popular Kennet and Avon Canal to Bath City, a UNESCO World Heritage Site on the Southern England Canals.
 Moor your hire boat in the centre of Bath to visit the Roman Baths; a temple and bathing complex built around the natural, mineral-rich hot water that comes from the only hot spring in Britain.
 For something extra special, enjoy a celebration champagne tea in the Pump Room next to the Baths.
 Be sure to visit Pulteney Bridge, the Circus and the Royal Crescent.

 A cosmopolitan vibe, a shopping centre that houses over 160 shops, the promise of a great night out and a chocolate factory - Birmingham has it all.
 Moor your narrowboat at Gas Street Basin, a meeting point for many canal boaters and home to a wide selection of stylish bars and restaurants.

 Hire a canal boat from any one of our marinas on the Leicester section of the Grand Union Canal and enjoy a leisurely cruise into the city centre.
 Here you will find plenty of attractions suited for families including the National Space Centre, Twinlakes Park and Conkers, perfect to keep young children entertained.
 Or for younger large groups looking to celebrate a special occasion on a boating weekend, enjoy a selection of champagne bars, cocktail lounges and clubs available in the city centre.
 There are a selection of independent cinemas and art house productions for film enthusiasts and a wide variety of shops to browse.